Social Kids Lab Online

 The Social Kids Lab Online is a collaboration between two research groups in the Center for Early Childhood Research at the University of Chicago.
 These are the Developmental Investigations of Behavior and Strategy Lab led by Professor Alex Shaw and the Development of Social Cognition (DSC) Lab led by Professor Katherine D. Kinzler.
-If you have any questions at all, feel free to reach out to our Research Manager, Molly Gibian, at email@example.com.
+If you have any questions at all, feel free to reach out to our Lab Manager, Gemma Smith, at email@example.com

 Our studies currently focus on leadership, fairness, and resource distribution.
 They are short and fun for kids – sort of like an interactive interview.
 They typically involve seeing pictures of people, hearing different stories, and answering questions about what they think.
 We show our study materials through screen-sharing, and the researcher on the video call is usually a PhD student or undergraduate assistant.

 For example, your child might see and hear about two different people who want to lead their classrooms, but these two people have different ideas about fairness.
 They will then be asked to vote for which person they think would be a better leader.
 There are no right or wrong answers, we are just interested in how children think about these concepts.